 A 10-month-old’s daily schedule might look something like this:

 Looking for things to do with a 10-month-old?
 Ten-month-old babies are ready to have real fun!
 You’re probably already besties, but here are a few creative ways to spend some quality time together:

 - Baby might love to play with toys with buttons, lids, switches and knobs.
 Get a ball and pass it back and forth with baby—this simple game is tons of fun for a 10-month-old!
 So is pat-a-cake; they can probably now join in and clap hands with you.

 - At 10 months, baby’s hand coordination improves each day; encourage them to stack blocks or bowls to keep them engaged.
 This will help strengthen their cognitive skills.

 - Schedule baby’s 12-month checkup, if you haven’t already.

 - Sing simple songs to baby, like “Itsy-Bitsy Spider.”
 Babies love music, and this is the perfect way to introduce them to new words and sounds.

 - Start planning baby’s birthday party if you’re having one.
 You’ll want to send out invitations about a month in advance.

-- Take baby’s 10-month baby photo.
+- Take baby’s 10-month-old baby milestone photo.